sigurdroemer/rough_volatility/README.md

 # Implementation of rough volatility models
-This project implements the pricing models that is used in part one of the analysis of [1] as well as fast neural network approximations of these.
+This project implements the pricing models used in part one of the analysis of [1] as well as fast neural network approximations of these.

 We start by outlining the models: Let S(t) denote the time t price of an asset and let r(t) and q(t) denote the risk-free interest rate and the continuously compounded dividend yield respectively; r(t) and q(t) are assumed deterministic.
 Under some standard assumptions we then have